ellysh/video-game-bots/BotsClassification/game-application.md

 That is all what is needed for moving player's character.

-This algorithm still almost the same for other player's actions.
+This algorithm is still almost the same for other player's actions.
 It may vary in case of internal game events.
 This kind of events usually happen on a game server side.
 Algorithm of  processing these events will contain the steps from 5 to 8 numbers of the considered algorithm.
 A game server notifies client that something has been changed.
 A game application's process updates the state of game objects and requires to refresh a screen picture.

 The considered game application scheme is still valid for the most of modern popular on-line games.
 Game genre like RPG, real-time strategy, shooter, sports and etc is not important in this case.
 All of these genres use similar mechanisms and [**client-server architecture**](https://en.wikipedia.org/wiki/Client%E2%80%93server_model).